The Force System

 Eligibility:

 - Surge-eligible powers carry a "Force Surge" callout on their catalog page.
-The pilot rollout covers four powers (Force Push, Force Pull, Mind Trick, Force Barrier); more may be added as playtest feedback comes in.
+The pilot rollout covers three powers (Move Object, Mind Trick, Force Barrier); more may be added as playtest feedback comes in.

 - Not Surge-eligible: any Force power without a Surge callout — typically high-tier powers (Lv 10+), Lightsaber Form powers, and powers that already scale on a different axis (e.g. Force Healing scales with Proficiency Bonus by default; Vital Transfer scales with the HP you choose to sacrifice).